mtbsteve/e-paper-display-forHomeassistant/README.md

 7. Copy the epaper75_V2.yaml configuration file into the config/esphome directory.
 8. In the ESPhome addon in HA, add the epaper75_V2.yaml integration by using the "Add Integration" button

-Note that all sensors implemented in the epaper75_V2.yaml file need to be adapted to your configuration since I am referring to the following HA addons in my home:
+For the glyphs codes, you may use this overview: https://pictogrammers.github.io/@mdi/font/6.5.95/ Note that all sensors implemented in the epaper75_V2.yaml file need to be adapted to your configuration since I am referring to the following HA addons in my home:
 - Tibber
 - EMS-ESP (Bosch/Buderus heatpumps)